-The Kydones Review — Journal Cover
+The Kydones Review — Call for Papers, Fall 2026

 Demetrios Kydones — Byzantine manuscript portrait